win-ansible/goansible/README.md

 - install [chocolatey](https://chocolatey.org/)
 - install .Net 4.6 with choco.
 If reboot is required after installation it's marked for later execution as further installation might also require it
 - install [PS5](https://chocolatey.org/packages/PowerShell) with choco.
 If reboot is required after installation it's marked for later execution as further installation might also require it
-- change all public networks type to private – RMI won't start if there're public ones and next step will fail
+- change all public networks type to private – WinRM won't start if there're public ones and next step will fail
 - reboot if still required, manual logon required after it
 - execute `ConfigureRemotingForAnsible.ps1` downloaded from [ansible repo](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) and embedded into binary with `go genearte`.
 - mark binary created on first step for removal on reboot